-But as with all things good, some responsibility is required to keep his coat prim and cute.
+However, as with all things good, some responsibility is required to keep his coat prim and cute.
 His fur coat needs to be brushed weekly to straighten the strands and avoid his hair getting shaggy.
 You may also need to trim the hairs around his eyes and ears.
-This ensures he always sees properly and no hair blocks the ear canals causing infections.
-Regular grooming prevents the growth of pet dander which can cause a lot of itching.
+This ensures he always sees correctly and no hair blocks the ear canals causing infections.
+Regular grooming prevents the growth of pet dander which can cause much itching.

 While you groom your pup’s coat, also take care of his teeth.
 Toy breeds are more exposed to dental issues because of their tiny teeth.
 You will have to brush your Yorkie Tzu’s teeth after every meal and floss him whenever he has a snack.

 Infections are also likely to develop around the eyes and ears.
 Clean his eyes gently with a damp cloth to get rid of tear lines.
 Use a solution of water and vinegar to clean the ears thoroughly.

 Vinegar acts as an antiseptic that gets rid of harmful bacteria in the ear.
 Dab a soft cotton ball in the liquid and gently make circular motions inside the ear to clean it.
 Never use Q-tips as they can cause an irritation your pooch won’t love.

 Do Shorkie Shed?

 Fortunately, Shorkie dogs are low-shedders.
 This qualifies them as hypoallergenic toy breeds that are perfect pets for people with respiratory allergies.
 However, his coat can develop a stink if he is not bathed.

 As part of grooming, ensure you bathe the dog at least once a month or when he begins to stink.
 Use vet-approved pet shampoos to get rid of pet dander and any other skin infection that may be developing.
 Some pet-shampoos are scented as well to give his coat a pleasant aroma.